 December 14-16: A Christmas Pudding, by David Birney

-An Ignite favorite, this play directed by Paul Baldwin is a compilation of well known stories, Christmas carols, and a few unknown or lesser-known pieces woven together.
+An Ignite favorite, this play directed by Scott Finlayson and Paul Baldwin is a compilation of well known stories, Christmas carols, and a few unknown or lesser-known pieces woven together.
 “A Christmas Pudding…touches old feelings that speak to the real spirit of Christmas…a Dickensian Pudding in the great tradition of surprise and transformation that touches the great spirit…of the Season…wonderful” – Los Angeles Times

 March 15-17: King Lear by William Shakespeare